 3. Zoho Books

-As a cloud-based Excel alternative, it effectively connects financial data and produces essential reports like balance sheets and P&Ls.
+It effectively connects financial data and produces essential reports like balance sheets and P&Ls.
+While user-friendly, Zoho Books focuses on small business accounting and requires additional tools for advanced FP&A.

 Pros: Fully cloud-based, integrates with the Zoho suite, user-friendly interface.